Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 For example, is the data a string (like "blue"), or a number, or a boolean that represent true or false.

-As you can see, my editor has written colon and str after actual.
+As you can see, my editor has written colon ampersand str after actual.
 This isn't part of the text, it's just there to show me the "type" of the variable.

 This means that the variable `actual` contains a "reference" (represented by the `&`) to a "string slice" (represented by `str`).
 We'll talk about why the variable only contains a reference and not the data itself later.
-You could, if you like, manually write this `let actual: &str = "blue"` yourself, however, it's generally better to let Rust infer the type, and only write it yourself if either Rust is unable to decide (because it could be multiple things) or if you want to use something different.
+You could, if you like, manually write this yourself, however, it's generally better to let Rust infer the type, and only write it yourself if either Rust is unable to decide (because it could be multiple things) or in the case that Rust has a default type, you want to use something different.

 Anyway, back to the program: let's output the color so that we can see the program is working ok

 Great... but not much of a game is it, you don't even have time to guess before you're told what it is.

-Before we tell the user what the actual number was lets ask them to guess.
+Before we tell the user what the actual color was lets ask them to guess.

 In order to get some user input, we need to read from the terminal.

-When the program runs in the terminal, we can ask the user to type things, regardless of whether you are on Windows, Mac or Linux, this input is passed into the program through a stream of data called `stdin` (standard in).
+When the program runs in the terminal, we can ask the user to type things.

+Regardless of whether you are on Windows, Mac or Linux, this input is passed into the program through a stream of data called standard in.

 Rust comes with a "standard library", the name is unrelated to the stream, they both just happen to be "standard"